-The EHRC found that several rights protected by the Charter "do not have equivalent protections in UK law and may be lost".
-These include the right to dignity, the rights of the child, the right to fair and just working conditions, the right to effective remedy, and most importantly, the right to non-discrimination.
-These rights all have a particular significance for women, as, for example, women make up the majority of primary carers of children and are more likely to experience poor and unjust working conditions.
+The EHRC found that several rights protected by the Charter "do not have equivalent protections in UK law and may be lost"81.
+These include the right to dignity, the rights of the child, the right to fair and just working conditions, the right to effective remedy, and most importantly, the right to non-discrimination82.
+These rights all have a particular significance for women, as, for example, women make up the majority of primary carers of children and are more likely to experience poor and unjust working conditions83.
 The loss of the free-standing right to non-discrimination, which protects women against gender-based discrimination, is especially concerning.
 This right does not currently exist outside of employment law in the UK, meaning that outside of employment cases women do not have the right to non-discrimination on the basis of sex.

-Independent legal counsel from Jason Coppel QC, commissioned by the EHRC found that the decision to exclude the Charter "did not live up to [the government's] promise that Brexit should not lead to a reduction in fundamental rights".
+Independent legal counsel from Jason Coppel QC, commissioned by the EHRC84 found that the decision to exclude the Charter "did not live up to [the government's] promise that Brexit should not lead to a reduction in fundamental rights"85.
 It found that as a result of the loss of the Charter there would be:

 - "Less power to protect rights: The Charter provides more powerful mechanisms for protecting rights than are available elsewhere in UK law." (for example, the Charter protects claimants' right to effective remedy in discrimination cases at work) - "Less flexibility to create new rights and reflect change: The Charter is a 'living instrument', meaning that it is not static and the rights it provides must reflect social change and be interpreted in the light of present day conditions.
 Because of this, the Charter has created valuable new rights and extended existing rights" - "A lower level of protection for fundamental rights: The Charter makes sure that EU law upholds basic rights and can also be used to strike down any EU law that undermines these rights.
 Many EU laws will be transferred to UK law and become 'retained legislation'.
 After Brexit we will lose our protection around retained EU law, resulting in a lower level of protection for human rights." - "Creating gaps in basic human rights: Losing the Charter would create significant gaps in substantive rights, because it includes rights that do not have direct equivalents in other UK human rights law." - "Losing the Charter principles: The Government's proposals mean losing the Charter principles, which can be used to interpret rights and other laws" - "Legal uncertainty and confusion: By scrapping the Charter, the Government will create unnecessary legal uncertainty and confusion.
-The Government's 'right by right analysis' ... is a
+The Government's 'right by right analysis' ... is a recipe for costly and time-consuming litigation as the courts seek to establish how far the rights in the Charter continue to apply after Brexit."86

-Article 33, ibid
+79 Article 21, ibid